Need Some Cash on the Side? Try These 9 Freelancing Websites

 Who Can Freelance: Almost anyone, including pianists, translators and mathematicians.

 Glassdoor Rating: 4.5 (out of 5) stars.

 Want to deliver packages?
 Design websites?
 Write articles?
 Post it on Freelancer.
-It’s another solid marketplace option for projects big and small.
+It’s another solid freelance site for projects big and small.

-Freelancer’s fee system is somewhat complicated but lower than similar marketplaces overall.
+Freelancer’s fee system is somewhat complicated but lower than similar freelancer websites overall.